Almost abelian pseudo-K\"ahler Lie algebras: Introduction

 After giving this classification up to isomorphisms preserving metric and complex structure, we consider the related question of which isomorphism classes of almost abelian Lie algebras admit a pseudo-Kähler structure.
 We give a complete answer in Theorem \ref{thm:jordantypes}.
 In the special case of nilpotent almost abelian Lie algebras, it follows from \cite{ArroyoBarberisDiazGodoyHernandez} that the existence of a complex structure implies the existence of a symplectic one; moreover, the complex structure is unique by \cite{AABRW25}.
 Comparing with our classification, we show in Corollary \ref{cor:complex_PK} that every nilpotent almost abelian Lie algebra with a complex structure admits a compatible pseudo-Kähler metric.
 Outside the nilpotent case, we prove that there exist almost abelian Lie algebras that admit both a complex and a symplectic structure, but not a pseudo-Kähler structure, and classify them in Theorem \ref{thm:notpk}.

 Finally, we show that some of the Ricci-flat pseudo-Kähler metrics obtained with our method can be used to produce pseudo-Kähler-Einstein Lie algebras in two dimensions higher with the construction of \cite{Conti_Rossi_SegnanDalmasso_2023}.
-In Section \ref{section:PKE_extensions}, we prove that in the isotropic case the construction only applies if the almost abelian Lie algebra is abelian (see Lemma \ref{lemma:extensionsnonisotropic}), and in the non-isotropic case we write down the conditions that an almost abelian pseudo-Kähler Lie algebra must satisfy in order for the construction to apply (see Proposition \ref{prop:ESnil}).
-We conclude with an explicit classification of the eight-dimensional pseudo-Kähler-Einstein Lie algebras that can be obtained in this way (Proposition \ref{prop:KEextension6d}).
+In Section \ref{section:PKE_extensions}, we write down the conditions that a nilpotent almost abelian pseudo-Kähler Lie algebra must satisfy in order for the construction to apply (see Propositions \ref{prop:ESnil_non-isotropic} and \ref{prop:ESnil}).
+We conclude with an explicit classification of the eight-dimensional pseudo-Kähler-Einstein Lie algebras that can be obtained in this way (Propositions \ref{prop:KEextension6d_non_isotropic} and \ref{prop:KEextension6d}).